anicca048/Kebab/Readme.md

 (except by property "Number" in ascending order), under heavy load the UI loop can get bogged down by the constant resorting of the list.
 This may cause delayed responses to user input and manipulation of the window / controls.
-The sort algorithim has been optimized to combat this issue, but not much more can be done untill a new algorithim is implemnted. (should happen soon.)
+The sort algorithm has been optimized to combat this issue, but not much more can be done until a new algorithm is implemented. (should happen soon.)

 GeoIP data: sometimes geoip data will be out of date, or missing entirely for a given IP address.
 Currently the database provided is the last release of the